Amaranthus brownii: Notes

 c.
 Herbst & Takeuchi 6545; BISH.
 Also see the database record at the U.S. National Herbarium: Herbst, D.R.; Takeuchi, W. No. 6545; Collection Date: 27 Jul 1980; Hawaiian Islands, Nihoa, Middle Valley.
 Alt.
 91 m.; Barcode: 00453038 USNM No.: 02921853.

 d.
-According to Mark J. Rauzon, anthropologist Kenneth Emory, a member of the Tanager Expedition, identified 66 archaeological sites on the island of Nihoa, and to date 86 sites have been found.
+According to Mark J. Rauzon, anthropologist Kenneth Emory, a member of the Tanager Expedition, identified 66 archaeological sites on the island of Nīhoa, and to date 86 sites have been found.
 Emory estimated that 7.7 percent of the island (12 out of 156 acres) was used for terraced, dry-land crop production, and along with fish and seafowl, Emory believed 100 people (or more) could have survived on a long-term basis.
 However, questions about good potable water sources and the fact that only six skeletons have been found cast doubt on this figure.

 e.
-Compare the destruction of vegetation on Nihoa in 2004 to that of Laysan island.
+Compare the destruction of vegetation on Nīhoa in 2004 to that of Laysan island.
 In 1894, Max Schlemmer introduced rabbits to Laysan.
 Eventually, the rabbit problem and bird poaching led U.S. President Theodore Roosevelt to declare the Northwestern Hawaiian Islands a bird sanctuary in 1909.
 By 1918, 26 plant species had disappeared from the island and the Laysan millerbird had become extinct.
 The Tanager Expedition arrived in 1923 and exterminated the last of the surviving rabbits.